monperrus/katacoda-scenarios/pihole-docker/step2.md

 ## Creating the docker container

-Now that you have a docker-compose configuration you can go right ahead and run the following command to install and create the container.
+Now that you have a docker-compose configuration you can go right ahead and **run the following command to install and create the container**.

 ```
 docker-compose up --no-start